NCL Brings Back Free at Sea Plus at $49.99 a Day

 Free at Sea Plus includes everything in the standard Free at Sea package, plus:

-• Prepaid daily service charges (gratuities)
+- Prepaid daily service charges (gratuities)

-• Unlimited streaming Wi-Fi, one device per guest
+- Unlimited streaming Wi-Fi, one device per guest

-• Starbucks coffee and specialty drinks (one drink per visit)
+- Starbucks coffee and specialty drinks

-• Unlimited open bar at Great Stirrup Cay
+- Unlimited open bar at Great Stirrup Cay

-• 50 percent off additional specialty dining after Free at Sea meals are used
+- 50% off additional specialty dining after Free at Sea meals are used

-According to information shared with travel advisors, guests who have already prepaid daily service charges (gratuities) will receive a corresponding credit toward Free at Sea Plus, preventing double charges.
+Guests who have already prepaid daily service charges (gratuities) will receive a corresponding credit toward Free at Sea Plus, preventing double charges.
 Since those service charges are a required onboard cost for all guests, many cruisers may view the upgrade price differently after accounting for them, especially if they were already planning to purchase Wi-Fi.

 Read more: Planning a Cruise with NCL – Tips You’ll Want to Know